BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 ## Sound Sampling

-A clap lasts less than 7 ms. In this time we want to capure 256 samples which gives sapling rate of more than 35 kHz.
+A clap lasts around 7 ms. In this time we want to capture 256 samples which gives a sampling rate of 35 kHz.
+It would be better to sample 10 ms with 40 kHz but due to limited processing power 7 ms with 35 kHz will do just fine.

 ## Neural Network